Mbwelesu Crater (Marum Crater) with lava lake

 Ambrym is one of the world’s most active volcanoes up to this day.
-It’s eruptions often are disastrous and local people from time to time (e.g. in December 1913) are forced to flee from the island.
+Its eruptions often are disastrous and local people from time to time (e.g. in December 1913) are forced to flee from the island.

 Lava lake in Mbwelesu Crater

-The research history of Ambrym volcano is fairly short – only in the late 19th century, it was first climbed.
+The research history of the Ambrym volcano is fairly short – only in the late 19th century, it was first climbed.
 Several times there have been observed lava lakes.
 For several decades from the 1990ies until December 2018, there existed two lava lakes – one in Benbow Crater and one in a smaller side crater of Marum – Mbwelesu Crater.

-In August 2018 there were even three lava lakes – a third one appeared in Niri Mbwelesu crater around January 2018.
+In August 2018 there were even three lava lakes – a third one appeared in the Niri Mbwelesu crater around January 2018.

-The lava lake in Mbwelesu crater could be observed right from the rim of the crater.
+The lava lake in the Mbwelesu crater could be observed right from the rim of the crater.
 The rims of the crater are near vertical – one should be very careful here.

-Mbwelesu Crater (Marum Crater) on the map
+Mbwelesu Crater (Marum Crater) is included in the following article:

 This category includes the most unusual and interesting volcanoes of the world.

-Over the last 10,000 years in some 1,500 places around the Earth through the crust of the planet was emitted lava, ash, and gases from the mantle of Earth.
+Over the last 10,000 years in some 1,500 places around the Earth mantle of Earth has emitted lava, ash, and gases through the crust of the planet.
 Each of these places is an active volcano.
-Every year some 50 – 70 volcanoes are erupting, at any moment there are some 20 – 30 eruptions on-going.
+Some 50 – 70 volcanoes erupt every year and at any moment there are some 20 – 30 eruptions ongoing.

-The only current detailed guide to the islands of Vanuatu, with invaluable information not just on the main islands, but also the more rarely visited outer islands.
+The only current detailed guide to the islands of Vanuatu, with invaluable information, not just on the main islands, but also the more rarely visited outer islands.
 Including maps and detailed listings.